-No business can determine the cost of its products, and consequently, the selling price, until it knows the conditions under which labor can be obtained.
-In general, the cost of labor amounted to per cent of the cost of production of peace-time goods during the five years preceding the war.
-During the war, the cost of living, particularly the cost of food and clothing, rose very much above the levels prevailing in peacetime, and la bor naturally asked for increases to compensate it.
+No business can determine the cost of its products, and consequently, the selling price, until it knows the conditions under which labor can be obtained, because the cost of labor constitutes a large portion of the cost of production.
+During the war, the cost of living, particularly the cost of food and clothing, rose very much above the levels prevailing in peacetime, and labor naturally asked for increases to compensate it.
 The increases that were obtained differed with different trades and with different sections of the country.
-Also, the actual working time was greatly increased in most war industries, with payment of overtime for work in excess of 40 hours per week, and a consequent increase in the total wage or "take-home"
+Also, the actual working time was greatly increased in most war industries, with payment of overtime for work in excess of 40 hours per week, and a consequent increase in the total wage or "take-home" per week.

-The return to peace-time operations will require many wage adjustments.
+The return to peacetime operations will require many wage adjustments.
 Business must be fair to labor, but labor will have to take a realistic view of the situation.
-In war time, additional labor costs are a bsorbed per week.

-by the government.
-In peace-time, they have to be taken out of profits or added to prices.
+Specifically, it must understand the importance to labor of stabilizing working conditions in a manner that will permit increased production and a widespread distribution to labor of the articles produced.
+In wartime, additional labor costs are absorbed by the Government.
+In peacetime, they have to be taken out of profits or added to prices.
 Many industries will not have a sufficient profit margin and will not be able to increase prices and still sell their products in competition with other products filling similar wants.
 A demand for too much in such an industry would simply result in closing the plants.

 Much will depend upon the courage and ability of leadership in labor.
-Labor leaders will find it difficult to walk the tight-rope of getting the best terms possible for their members and at the same time take a realistic approach to hard facts, often made more difficult by lack of control over their members and by fear of raids by rival unions.
+Labor leaders will find it difficult to walk the tightrope of getting the best terms possible for their members and at the same time take a realistic approach to hard facts, often made more difficult by lack of control over their members and by fear of raids by rival unions.

 The great gains which labor has made must not be imperiled.
 But labor, like business, must recognize and fulfill its obligations to society.
-The alternative is government regulation.
+The alternative is Government regulation.
 The decision rests with labor.

 The problems facing labor leadership are further complicated by the industrial progress made as a result of war activities in developing new materials and new processes.
 This means either that some of the craft unions will have to make new determinations of their several jurisdictions and the conditions under which they work, or that they will insist upon a continuance of the present situation.
 The latter course, in many instances, would result in jurisdictional disputes, and possibly even the failure to obtain production of new articles or of old articles by cheaper means.